nbisoyi3024/nbisoyi3024/README.md

 #### About Me

-Hi, I’m Niharika Bisoyi — an aspiring Data Scientist and Machine Learning Engineer with hands-on experience building end-to-end ML projects.
+Hi, I am Niharika Bisoyi — an aspiring Data Scientist and Machine Learning Engineer with hands-on experience building end-to-end ML projects.

 I enjoy working with data to uncover insights, build predictive models, and create applications that solve real-world problems.